-The MBP was established by Dr. Edward E. Louis Jr., Director of the Conservation Genetics Department at Omaha’s Henry Doorly Zoo & Aquarium (OHDZA).
-Together the MBP-OHDZA strive to protect local forests for lemurs while sustainably raising the standard of living for thousands of people who equally rely upon the natural resources.
+Together the MBP & OHDZA are working to protect local forests for lemurs while sustainably raising the stand of living for thousands of people who equally rely up the natural resources.